Cosmetical Uses of Saffron

 Read also: Saffron popularity in the painting industry

 Saffron as Natural Pigments in Cosmetics

 Historically, plant pigments such as curcumin, beet anthocyanins, carotenoids from peppers, chlorophyll from green leaves and crocus sativus, have been used to color food and cosmetics, for centuries.
-Nowadays, many commercially used cosmetics are made with synthetic colorants, which can cause side effects due to prolonged use.
+Nowadays, many commercially used cosmetics are made with the synthetic colorants, which can cause side effects due to prolonged use.
 However, the current trend matches towards healthy natural ingredients incorporated within these cosmetic products.
-In cosmetics, Saffron has been used at low levels due to its high cost.
+In cosmetics, saffron has been used at low levels due to its high cost.
 It has been used as a substitute for turmeric where light exposure would cause fading of turmeric.
-It is also used as a substitute for tartrazine.
+It also used as a substitute for tartrazine.

 Please share your ideas and opinions with us.